benmvp/slides/2017/reactconf/react-esnext.md

 ```
 <!-- .element: class="large" -->

+ES5 `Function.prototype.bind` is so clunky!

 NOTES:
+- So this is what our AJAX call looks like
 - `bind()` was introduced in ES5 and it creates a new function, passing the specified `this`
 - Underscore and other shim have a bind method so it can work with ES3 browsers
 - This is what the React tutorial does
 - Works, but messy syntax
-- We need something better!
+- We need something better to ensure proper `this` context is passed!

 /////